Not in NC, SC or VA? Don't worry, we love to travel. Click here.

 This is up to you.
-Many times the catering director or banquet captain will set aside a meal for vendors is you request it.
+Many times the catering director or banquet captain will set aside a meal for vendors if you request it.
 If we have the time, we will partake.
-If you are not doing anything for your vendors, don’t worry about it.
+If you are not doing anything for your vendors that is totally fine as well.

 Prompt return of your phone calls or Emails.

 You should expect to get a call back or an Email back within 24 hours.
 The only exception may be weekends when most DJ’s are performing.